semiloker/areole/examples/02_tour/COMPARISON.md

 - Two mistakes in `tour.html` itself: `.app div` outscoring `.page` on specificity, and `flex: 0 0 120px` setting a basis on the vertical axis.
 Both were caught by the browser disagreeing, which is the comparison working in the direction nobody plans for.

+## The two that differ, and why they are not a bug

+Both are on the 0.5.0 page, and both are exactly one line of text — 19 pixels.

+A paragraph beside a float is 568 wide in both engines, with the same float shortening the same lines. areole fits it into three lines; Chromium needs four.
+Nothing about the box model differs: the two rasterizers measure the same words about a pixel apart, and across a paragraph that is enough to move where one line ends, which moves a whole line into or out of existence.

+It is the same divergence the *text-sized* table below reports, one level removed — a container whose height comes from wrapped descendants inherits their disagreement.
+The tool does not fold it into that category, because a container whose height is wrong for a real reason looks exactly the same, and hiding one to tidy the other would be the wrong trade.

 ## Reading the output